When you think of cactus, you naturally think of thorns, but did you know cacti have two types of thorns?

-They only grow on Cholla or Prickly Pear cactus, which are in the Opuntioideae family.
+They only grow on Cholla or Prickly Pear cactus, which are in the Opuntioideae family (Opuntia genus).

-Glochids are especially present on the fruit of these plants.
+Glochids are especially present in the fruit of these plants.

 If you look closely, you’ll see them growing in soft-looking tufts around the larger spines, but you won’t see them in this location at all times of the year.

-These tiny thorns are deciduous and are very small leaves shading the flesh of the cactus and help it retain water.
+These tiny thorns are deciduous and are very small leaves shading the flesh of the cactus and helping it retain water.

 Unfortunately, they also defend the plant with their backward barbed construction acting to repel potential predators with immediate stinging sensations and long-term inflammation and irritation.